-[Please click here for information on the dangerous “nonrecourse stock loan” programs of 2000-2010.
 The A. B. Nicholas LeverageLine program is a full-recourse line of credit; we take a firm stand against nonrecourse stock lending as, unlike the ABN program, with nonrecourse stock loans the client loses ownership and the usually “private” lender sells the securities to fund the “loan” — making it a spurious sale of your securities, which is taxable as a sale, not a loan.)

 Because our LeverageLine program is financing that uses stocks, bonds, mutual funds and other securities — assets that could rise or drop in value over a short period of time — you should recognize that any lending against securities does involve some risk of the portfolio falling in value such that together with your lender advisor if you have a LeverageLine, you may need to take some action.

 If one or more securities in your portfolio falls significantly enough to significantly drop the overall value of your collateral, your lender will ask you to either rearrange your portfolio by selling some securities and buying others; paying down your line of credit so your portfolio collateralizes your outstanding principal at the same, original ratio (for example, if the loan-to-value was 75%, your collateral should be sufficient to retain your collateral-value-to-outstanding-principal ratio); or by adding additional collateral.